 The Whitelister feature is a great addition since it acts as split tunneling and allows you to decide which apps or websites you want to bypass the VPN connection and run through your normal network provider.

 Surfshark provides you access to 15 Netflix libraries across the world and also supports P2P networking on its server network.
-The network consists of 3200 servers in over 90+ countries which is an impressive size.
+There is a good number of servers: 3,200 cross 90+ countries which is impressive.
 There is 24/7 customer support in the form of a live chat, help center, and email system.

 A 30-day money-back guarantee gives you time to try out the VPN and still receive a full refund if you aren’t completely satisfied with the services.